Lodge your barrier compliance

 • If you don’t have an online account with Council’s Greenlight program, email your Certificate to building@swanhill.vic.gov.au

 • If you registered your pool online via Council’s online platform Greenlight, click the button below to lodge your Certificate.
-Log in, search for your application, and upload the Certificate.
+Log in, search for your application via the first option called "My Application / Retrieve Existing Applications" and upload your Certificate (Form 23).

 Lodge a Certificate of Barrier Compliance